tobeva/tobeva.com/content/about/writing.md

 type: docs
 ---

-Writing while is a "secret weapon" in software development.
+Writing well is a "secret weapon" in software development.
 A developer can only have so many in-person interactions, but good writing scales and can inform and influence many more people, on your own project or beyond.